Description

 Indications

-- Intrahepatic cholestasis in pregnancy or other liver conditions.
+- Intrahepatic cholestasis of pregnancy

 Dosage and Administration

-- Administration route: Intravenous (IV) or intramuscular (IM).
+- Route: Intravenous (IV) or intramuscular (IM)

 - Typical dosage: